biptec/terraform-aws-lambda/README.md

 *Note: the double slash (`//`) is intentional and required.
 It's part of Terraform's Git syntax (see [module sources](https://www.terraform.io/docs/modules/sources.html)).*

-See the module's documentation and `vars.tf` file for all the parameters you can set.
+See the module's documentation and `variables.tf` file for all the parameters you can set.
 Run `terraform get -update` to pull the latest version of this module from this repo before running the standard  `terraform plan` and `terraform apply` commands.